stilljake/serverless-munki/README.md

 The `autopkg_tools.py` script is a fork of Facebook's [autopkg_tools.py](https://github.com/facebook/IT-CPE/blob/main/legacy/autopkg_tools/autopkg_tools.py)

-The GitHub Actions workflows and this project in general are based heavily on the GitHub Actions AutoPKG setup from [Gusto](https://github.com/Gusto/it-cpe-opensource/tree/main/autopkg)
+The GitHub Actions workflows and this project in general are based heavily on the GitHub Actions AutoPkg setup from [Gusto](https://github.com/Gusto/it-cpe-opensource/tree/main/autopkg)